-The oil - drop experiment involved discerning the electric charge on oil drops aerosol - sprayed between two metal electrodes having between them a uniform electric field.
-The oil droplets were given electric charge by beaming x - rays into the chamber and by meticulously calibrating and changing voltages of the electric field, Millikan and Fletcher were able to balance gravitational and electric forces and thereby raise or lower individual oil drops in midair.
+The oil - drop experiment involved discerning the electric charge on oil drops which were aerosol - sprayed between two metal electrodes while having between them a uniform electric field.
+The oil droplets were given electric charge by beaming - rays into the chamber and by meticulously calibrating and changing voltages of the electric field, Millikan and Fletcher were able to balance gravitational and electric forces and thereby raise or lower individual oil drops in midair.
 That is, by raising and lowering the electric field by changes in voltage, some of the drops - the charged ones - began to rise while the majority fell away since the upward force of the electrostatic field was made greater than the downward force of gravity.
 And by switching the voltage on and off until all the other oil droplets had fallen away, Millikan and Fletcher were able to suspend in midair one solitary oil droplet and thereby measure the electric charge of a single proton ( or electron ) with the following ( simplified ) equation:

 The only other thing Millikan and Fletcher had to accomplish was how to measure the mass, , of a single oil droplet.
 They did so essentially in the following manner:

-Whenever the electric field was turned off, the only forces acting on the single oil droplet were the downward force of gravity and the upward force of air friction in the chamber and hence the oil droplet would soon enough reach a downward terminal velocity as follows as shown here:
+Whenever the electric field was turned off, the only forces acting on the single oil droplet were the downward force of gravity and the upward force of air friction in the chamber and hence the oil droplet would soon enough reach a downward terminal velocity as shown here:

 The terminal velocity was measured by eye and hand notes through a microscope inserted into the chamber.